tagion/tagion/docs/BDDEnvironment.md

 ## BDD Environment

 The root directory of the BDD source should be placed in $BDD.
-All the test logs should be placed in $TESTBENCH and the name of the should be name $TESTBENCH/<name of bdd>.hibon.
+All the test logs should be placed in $TESTBENCH and the name of the should be name $TESTBENCH/`<iname of bdd>`.hibon.

 Make target